eeronomicon/pingpong/README.md

 ## Description

-This application uses branching logic and iteration to output a series of numbers and text based on user input and filtering criteria specified below.}
+This application uses branching logic and iteration to output a series of numbers and text based on user input and by the criteria specified below.}

 ## Specifications